Emurgo/yoroi-frontend/docs/specs/code/NUMBER_PLATES.md

 As the first step we need to implement a unique account identifier that can be shown in UI in a very easily perceivable way, so users can see it, remember it, print-screen it, and store it somewhere else for later.
 Unique ID must be generated from *account public key* (NOT private) and of course should be completely irreversible.

+**⚠️ Note:** that plate numbers are generated **per account**, and not for the whole wallet.
+Because right now we store account public keys, and using root wallet public key would allow to ask all users to restore their wallets again.
+Additionally, when working with hardware wallets we might not have an access to the root key at all, as Trezor, for example, only exports us the public key for a specific account.

 To ensure proper irreversibility on all steps we propose to first take value `H` as `Blake2b_512` (with 64 byte output) of the public account key, and then futher work strictly with this value.

 ## "Number Plate"